infinum/ios-handbook/Project flow/Custom xcconfigs.md

 	![](/img/xcconfig_tutorial/step_5_5.png)

 - Go through the target row and delete it.
+Again, be careful here, the same rules apply as the project ones (explained in the step 5)

 ### Step 6—custom Info.plist